dlespiau/patchwork/docs/rest.rst

     order in which to apply them.
 This mbox file can be directly piped into ``git am``.

+    :query link: Add an HTTP link to the Patchwork patch page in each commit message.
+This link is preceded by a tag which name is given as argument of this parameter, eg. ``?link=Patchwork``.

 ::

     $ curl -s http://patchwork.example.com/api/1.0/series/42/revisions/2/mbox/ | git am -3